Brazilian lithium producer Sigma in talks with Tesla, other automakers

 Gardner said he is a “big fan” of Tesla, to the point where he tried to import one of the company’s Model 3 sedans for personal use into Brazil, where the electric car maker has no dealerships.
 He gave up after discovering the car would cost $75,000 given Brazilian import taxes, rather than the roughly $35,000 U.S. price including tax credits.

-Sigma, which would be among the world’s lowest-cost suppliers of the mineral, has also held informal talks with German automakers Volkswagen (VOWG_p.DE) and BMW (BMWG.DE).
+Sigma, which would be among the world’s lowest-cost suppliers of the mineral, has also held informal talks with German automakers Volkswagen and BMW.

 “Having options to get lithium from other jurisdictions and that you can supply over the long term, that’s what all of them are interested in and we think Sigma can do that,” Gardner said.